BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSB/ExperimentKits/index.md

 # Instructions #

-Nicotine Solution Prep
+## Nicotine Solution Preparation

-  Rip off the filter by pinching and pulling.
+1. Remove the filter from a cigarette by pinching and pulling it off.
-  Put the filter-less cigarette in a 10 mL falcon tube.
+2. Place the filter-less cigarette into a 10 mL falcon tube.
-  Fill the tube with saline up to the 10 mL mark.
+3. Fill the tube with saline up to the 10 mL mark.
-  Let it soak for at least overnight to extract the nicotine.
+4. Let it soak overnight to extract the nicotine.

-MSG Solution:
+## MSG Solution Preparation

-  Fill the tube with saline up to the 10 mL mark.
+1. Fill a tube with saline up to the 10 mL mark (MSG is already in the tube for your convenience).
-    *we have already put the MSG in the tube for your convience Shake the tube until the MSG is completely dissolved.
+2. Shake the tube until the MSG is completely dissolved.

-Cricket Prep:
+## Cricket Preparation

-  Put a cricket in the freezer for about 3 minutes.
-Too short, and it won't be sleepy; too long, and it might not make it.
+1. Place a cricket in the freezer for about 3 minutes.
+Ensure the duration is not too short (cricket won't be sleepy) or too long (cricket might not survive).

-Place the Electrodes:
+## Placing the Electrodes

-  Once the cricket is sleepy, put one electrode in its abdomen.
+1. Once the cricket is sleepy, insert one electrode into its abdomen.
-  Place the second electrode two spiracles away from the first one.
+2. Insert the second electrode two spiracles away from the first one.

-Set Up the Spikerbox:
+## Setting Up the SpikerBox

-  Turn on the spikerbox and connect it to the tablet or smartphone.
+1. Turn on the SpikerBox and connect it to your tablet or smartphone.
-  Wait about ~2 minutes for the cricket to wake up.
+2. Wait approximately 2 minutes for the cricket to wake up.
-  Blow gently on its abdomen to make sure it's awake.
+3. Gently blow on its abdomen to confirm it’s awake.
 You should see spikes on the app if it is.

-Injecting and Observing
+## Injecting and Observing

-Inject the Solutions:
+### Injecting the Solutions

-  With a new syringe Inject one cricket with 0.03 mL of the nicotine solution.
+1. Use a new syringe to inject 0.03 mL of the nicotine solution into one cricket.
-  With a new syringe Inject another cricket with 0.03 mL of the MSG solution.
+2. Use a new syringe to inject 0.03 mL of the MSG solution into another cricket.
-  With a new syringe Inject a third cricket with 0.03 mL of plain saline as a control.
+3. Use a new syringe to inject 0.03 mL of plain saline into a third cricket as a control.

-Watch the Neuronal Response:
+### Observing Neuronal Response

-  Observe the cricket's neuronal activity on the app.
+1. Observe the cricket's neuronal activity on the app.
-  When injecting Glutamate you expect to see inhibitory behaviors When injecting Nicotine you expect to see excitatory behaviors When injecting just saline you expect to see no changing in spiking behaviors Record any changes in spike frequency or patterns after injection.
+2. When injecting MSG, expect to see inhibitory behaviors.
+3. When injecting nicotine, expect to see excitatory behaviors.
+4. When injecting just saline, expect no change in spiking behaviors.
+5. Record any changes in spike frequency or patterns after injection.

+## Sharing Data and Conducting Multiple Trials

+1. **Importance of Multiple Trials**:
+   - Conducting multiple trials ensures the reliability and reproducibility of experimental results.
+   - Different groups may observe variations due to biological variability or experimental conditions.

+2. **Collaborative Data Sharing**:
+   - Share experimental data with classmates to increase sample size and verify trends.
+   - Utilize a shared spreadsheet to compile and analyze collective data.

+3. **Class Data Analysis**:
+   - Combine data from multiple trials to identify consistent patterns and draw robust conclusions.
+   - Discuss findings as a class to interpret results and consider potential implications.

+4. **Critical Thinking and Discussion**:
+   - Encourage critical analysis of discrepancies or unexpected results between different experimental groups.
+   - Foster discussions on possible reasons for variations and refine experimental techniques for future trials.

-Safety and Ethics
+## Safety and Ethics

-  Wear gloves and safety goggles when preparing and injecting solutions.
+1. Wear gloves and safety goggles when preparing and injecting solutions.
-  Dispose of syringes and biological materials properly.
+2. Dispose of syringes and biological materials properly.

-Be Kind to Crickets:
+### Be Kind to Crickets

-  Talk about the ethical use of animals in research.
+1. Discuss the ethical use of animals in research.
-  Make sure students understand the importance of treating the crickets humanely and minimizing their discomfort.
+2. Ensure students understand the importance of treating the crickets humanely and minimizing their discomfort.